TIME TRAVEL VERSION @CIRCA 1848

 I was, and still am, at a loss to find that cowboy.
 But I’m quite sure it doesn’t involve cruising cowboy dating sites, hanging out at feed stores, or placing bids on bulls at a livestock auction.
 Even Ree Drummond, the famous blogger and star of the hit show, Pioneer Woman, never set out to corral her no frills, gen-u-ine, rootin’ tootin,’ boot-kickin, cow ropin’ cowboy.
 But find him she did, or rather, he found her—in a “smokey bar” in Oklahoma City, as the story goes.

-Ree Drummond’s urban-sophisticate-turned-pie-making-ranch-wife story clearly has its romantic appeal, as is evidenced by Ree’s wildly successful blog and TV show where baking and craft-making seems to be the mainstay of her domestic life on the plains.
+Ree Drummond’s urban-sophisticate-turned-pie-making-ranch-wife story clearly has its romantic appeal, as is evidenced by Ree’s wildly successful blog where baking and craft-making seems to be the mainstay of her domestic life on the plains.
 This is where my Marlboro Man fantasy ends.
-If whippng up a cobbler and crafting homey little things on a semi-regular basis is part of the “come hither” package for wrangling a weathered Levi-wearin’ ranchman, I might as well pack it up now and call it a day.
+If whipping up a cobbler and crafting homey little things on a semi-regular basis is part of the “come hither” package for wrangling a weathered Levi-wearin’ ranchman, I might as well pack it up now and call it a day.

 Lady of the Ranch